fabri86/world-cup-score-board/README.md

 - yarn (to install dependencies)
 - yarn start (to build the common module and run concurrently the FE and BE)
+- open the browser on http://localhost:5173/ as suggested by Vite in the console and enjoy the world cup ⚽🏆😎